• Winningest coach in Sacramento State's Div. I history

-A graduate of Sacramento State and a native of Sacramento, Katz’s extensive basketball résumé includes a 39-year career as a basketball coach at the NCAA Div.
+A graduate of Sacramento State and a native of Sacramento, Katz’s extensive basketball résumé includes a 41-year career as a basketball coach at the NCAA Div.
 I, junior college and high school levels.
-Two years ago, he signed a contract extension that will keep him at Sacramento State through at least the 2017-18 season.
+He signed a contract extension in September of 2015 that will keep him at Sacramento State through at least the 2019-20 season.